+1. Using the mobile device or the Physical Habitat Characterization Datasheet (RD[10] and RD[11]), enter the appropriate header data (site ID, field ecologist ID, collection date and start time, and transect number).
+Record the Observed Transect Distance in 10 m increments for each bank.

+a.
+Wadeable streams

-- 1. Using the mobile device or the Physical Habitat Characterization Datasheet (RD[10] and RD[11]), enter the appropriate header data (site ID, technician ID, collection date and start time, and transect number).
-Also, be sure to include the observed transect distance for each bank and ensure that the current gage height is recorded. - 2.
-In streams, stand in the middle of the stream (or where safe and both banks are in view) on the transect.
-If the stream is composed of two or more channels, stand in the middle of the channel width.
-Make observations from this location; do not move to improve the viewing position unless there is a safety reason.
-If the transect location needs to be moved due to a recent morphological change or habitat disturbance, then document this request through the problem resolution system (JIRA).
-Take a photo of the riparian zone facing toward the shoreline at each transect location; one facing the left bank and one facing the right bank.
-In the photo include the top of the current waterline and as much of the riparian habitat as possible (widest angle and in landscape orientation); record the photo number. - 3.
-In lakes and rivers, Position the boat at a distance of 10 m (~30 ft., offshore) and deploy anchor (required).
-If in-water obstructions prohibit observations from being made within 10 m from shore, position the boat as close as possible to the littoral zone.
-Note in the metadata the approximate distance from shore that the observations were made.
-If the transect location needs to be moved due to a recent morphological change or habitat disturbance, then document this request through the problem resolution system (JIRA).
-Take a photo of the riparian zone facing toward the shoreline at each transect location.
-In the photo include the top of the current waterline and as much of the riparian habitat as possible (widest angle and in landscape orientation); record the photo number.
-Use the anchor location as a mid-point marker for the 20 m horizontal distance for measuring the littoral areas and the perpendicular point from the shoreline, from where to delineate the littoral and riparian habitats (Figure 9 and Figure 10).
+- Stand in the middle of the stream transect or where safe and both banks are in view.
+If the stream is composed of two or more channels, stand in the center between the furthest wetted widths.
+Make observations from this location; do not move to improve the viewing position unless there is a safety reason. - 2) Take a photo of the riparian zone facing toward the shoreline at each transect location; one facing the left bank and one facing the right bank.
+In the photo include the top of the current waterline and as much of the riparian habitat as possible (widest angle and in landscape orientation (Figure 9), record the photo number.

+Figure 9.
+Example photograph of the riparian habitat with the waterline, bank and vegetation.

-Title: AOS Protocol and Procedure: F Riparian Habitat Assessment Date: 06/22/16 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: A
+Title: AOS Protocol and Procedure: F Date: 09/25/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: D b.
+Non-wadeable streams and lakes